mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- The thing you summon is not quite as under your control as you’d like people to think.
+- The thing you summon is not quite as under your control as you'd like people to think.
 You can tell it what to do, but [It Has a Mind of Its Own].
 - Your little summoned buddy might be as friendly as anything, but since [It Looks Like a Living Nightmare], people tend to freak out.
-- Saying you _choose_ to summon your creature isn’t quite right.
-It’s more accurate to say that you [Can’t Get Rid of Your Creature], no matter how hard you try.
+- Saying you _choose_ to summon your creature isn't quite right.
+It's more accurate to say that you [Can't Get Rid of Your Creature], no matter how hard you try.

 ### Collateral Damage Effects